-In FY2023, we conducted a comprehensive review of the Group's materiality assessment.
-The materiality assessment was conducted in line with the Listing Requirements where a sustainability matter is considered material if it reflects the Group's significant economic, environmental, and social impacts; or if it substantively influences the assessments or decisions of the Group's key stakeholders.
+The Management identifies and assesses the MSMs of the Group's business via a materiality assessment, conducted in alignment with the Listing Requirements where a sustainability matter is considered material if it reflects the Group's significant economic, environmental, and social impacts; or if it substantively influences the assessments or decisions of the Group's key stakeholders.
 We also incorporated considerations of the common sustainability matters prescribed by Bursa in the Listing Requirements in its recent amendment to sustainability disclosure requirements.

-The materiality assessment was carried out with the relevant Heads of Divisions and Functions of the Group and entails a process for identifying sustainability matters of the Group, prioritising them considering the Group's short and long-term strategies, and determining which ones are more material considering their priorities.
+This year, the Management carried out a simple desktop review based on the materiality assessment conducted last year, which was conducted with the relevant Heads of Divisions and Functions of the Group and entailed a process for identifying sustainability matters of the Group, prioritising them considering the Group's short and long-term strategies, and determining which ones are more material considering their priorities.

-The outcome of the materiality assessment is illustrated in a Materiality Matrix, as follows.
+The Management determined that the materiality assessment remained unchanged from last year and is illustrated in the following Materiality Matrix.